WATCH: Highlights of the “Unveiled Wonders” cruise through Costa Rica and Panama with UnCruise Adventures

 The rest of that sun-drenched excursion had us cracking into ice cold beers on the golden beach, hitting the water in our kayaks, and hopping on stand up paddleboards.
 Best of all, save for a couple of small groups that quickly came and went we had the entire place to ourselves.

-As our ship continued to navigate Panama’s southern coast, we enjoyed stops at Isla Iguana to marvel at a gigantic frigate bird colony circling overhead, and the village of Taboga where we ambled through the colourful neighbourhoods, sipped on water straight out of coconuts, and climbed up Cerro de la Cruz to soak in spectacular views of the volcanic island spread out below with Panama City’s glittering skyline in the distance.
+As our ship continued to navigate Panama’s southern coast, we enjoyed stops at Isla Iguana to marvel at a gigantic frigate bird colony circling overhead, and Taboga Island where we ambled through the colourful neighbourhoods, sipped on water straight out of coconuts, and climbed up Cerro de la Cruz to soak in spectacular views of the volcanic island spread out below with Panama City’s glittering skyline in the distance.
 Despite Taboga’s population of only 1,000 people it felt like the first sign of civilization we’d seen the entire trip, easing us back into real life that awaited us on the other side of the Panama Canal.

 When it finally came time for the last leg of our journey, you could feel the excitement vibrating through the ship.
 For many people seeing the Panama Canal is bucket list-worthy enough, much less actually getting to experience crossing on a ship and having a front row seat to one of the world’s most impressive feats of engineering.
 We all knew how lucky we were, and were determined to soak up every minute of it.